-Long gone are the days of boring, plain text email marketing for interior designers.
-Modern email browsers now allow you to display your brand in a wide variety of creative ways that were once unavailable to email.
+Gone are the days of boring, plain-text email marketing for interior designers.
+Modern email browsers now allow you to display your brand in various creative ways that were once unavailable to email.

 Don’t be afraid to get creative here and send some tests to yourself to see how it looks.
 You’d be surprised how far a little creativity can go with email images and graphics.

-Once you’ve got the perfect campaign ready to go, you can automate these new campaigns through sequences and workflows.
+Once the perfect campaign is ready to go, you can automate these new campaigns through sequences and workflows.

 For example, say you have someone sign up for a consultation with one of your reps.

-You could have an email workflow running that automatically sends the reader the details and time of their meeting after they sign up for a design consultation.
+You could run an email workflow that automatically sends the reader the details and time of their meeting after signing up for a design consultation.

 Or maybe you want to automatically send some educational info that will be helpful for the reader before their consultation meeting.